KaanKesgin/SingularSuperletPY/README.md

 Quickstart
 ============
-You can git clone or download this repository, then add execute run.py for a quick start and a comnparison with CWT using randomly generated data.
+You can git clone or download this repository, then add execute run.py for a quick start and a comparison with CWT using randomly generated data.

 Or simply Install the Python package using pip:
 ```